cxn03651/write_xlsx/chart.md

         }
     )

-The font property is also used to rotate the data labels in a series:
+The `:font` property is also used to rotate the data labels in a series:

     chart.add_series(
         :values      => '=Sheet1!$A$1:$A$5',